amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 Project.belongsToMany(Company, { through: CompanyProjects });
 ```

-Example; one actor can have many movies, and one movie can have many actors. a company can have many projects, and projects can have many companies contractors.
+Example; one actor can have many movies, and one movie can have many actors. a company can have many projects, and a project can have many companies contractors.
 M:N use a Junction Table, or a Join table to describe the relationship.

 main.js
 ```javascript